ilow87/coursera-get-clean-data-project/README.md

       - data

 3. Obtaining column numbers for mean and standard deviation measurements only.
-    Column numbers are assigned into:
+    Column numbers are assigned into: data.cols.
-      - data.cols
     Using data.cols, data is then rebuilt to only contain mean and standard deviation measurements along with the row headings activity_code and subject_code.